atomisadev/ztranslate/README.md

 That was a mouthful.

 > **Note**: Looking at the code again, the ChatGPT-generated training data contains stuff that no one actually says.
 If you find any of this, don't hesitate to create a pull request to rectify this.
 Also, if you want to input your own test data, be my guest.
+Completely unrelated, but if you actually say "boujee af," I'm sorry, you cannot call yourself Gen Z.

 ## How can I run it?